University of Louisville

 See also titles

 Acronym for “curriculum vitae.”
 Always use the official name on first reference.
-On second reference in informal usage, CV is acceptable if the meaning will be clear to readers.
-If you intend to use the acronym on second reference, let readers know this by setting it off in parentheses directly after the first official reference.
+On second reference, CV is acceptable.
+Let readers know this by setting it off in parentheses directly after the first official reference: curriculum vitae (CV).

-UofL uses the en dash with spaces for all instances where a dash is necessary: Her research found that this is especially true for women – the vast majority of welfare recipients
+UofL uses the en dash with spaces for all instances where a dash is necessary: Her research found that this is especially true for women – who have higher color perception than men.

 Do not pair an en dash with the word "from": 1968–72 or from 1968 to 1972 NOT from 1968–72).